pagkly/Zed/Investopedia4/How Negotiations Work.md

 ### Legitimate Claims

 Are what each party requests and promises legitimate?
-What evidence do the parties offer to substantiate their claims and show their demands are valid?
-How will they guarantee they will follow through on the results of the negotiation?
+What evidence do the parties [[Offer|offer]] to substantiate their claims and show their demands are valid?
+How [[Will|will]] they guarantee they will follow through on the results of the negotiation?

 ### Level of Commitment

 What is the amount of commitment required to deliver the outcome of the negotiations?
-What is at stake for each party, and do the negotiations consider the effort that will need to be made to achieve the negotiated results?
+What is at stake for each party, and do the negotiations consider the effort that [[Will|will]] need to be made to achieve the negotiated results?

 ## Tips in Negotiating